Core 5 120 vs Ryzen 5 8500G

 So, is Core 5 120 better than Ryzen 5 8500G?

-It depends on what matters more to you.
+It depends on what you want from the system.
 For gaming, Ryzen 5 8500G is ahead with a 16.2% average FPS lead across 50 shared CPU game tests in our data.
 For rendering, compiling, streaming, and heavier multitasking, Core 5 120 pulls ahead with 0.7% better PassMark.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Core 5 120 is the better fit.
+For streaming, content creation, and heavier multitasking, Core 5 120 is the stronger fit.
 You are getting 0.7% better PassMark, backed by 6 cores and 12 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-Core 5 120 is still the faster CPU overall, but Ryzen 5 8500G makes more sense if price matters more than absolute performance.
-Core 5 120 is 89.9% more expensive on MSRP at $340 MSRP versus $179 MSRP, and it gives you 0.7% better PassMark.
-The trade-off is that Ryzen 5 8500G is still the better pure gaming CPU with a 16.2% average FPS lead across 50 shared CPU game tests in our data.
-Ryzen 5 8500G is also 88.6% better value on MSRP (120.0 vs 63.6 PassMark/$), which is why it is easier to justify for price-conscious builds on paper.
+Core 5 120 is still the faster CPU overall, but Ryzen 5 8500G is easier to justify if budget matters more than peak performance.
+Core 5 120 comes in 89.9% more expensive on MSRP at $340 MSRP versus $179 MSRP, and it still gives you 0.7% better PassMark.
+The compromise is that Ryzen 5 8500G is still the better pure gaming CPU with a 16.2% average FPS lead across 50 shared CPU game tests in our data.
+Ryzen 5 8500G is also 88.6% better value on MSRP (120.0 vs 63.6 PassMark/$), which is why it can still make sense for tighter-budget builds on paper.
 That said, if you already own a compatible AM5 + DDR5 setup, Ryzen 5 8500G is still an elite gaming CPU and a very strong platform-matched choice because it avoids a motherboard and RAM swap while remaining one of the strongest gaming chips you can buy.

 Which one is more future-proof for 2026 and beyond?